Geodata Classification#

 🔙Back to Homepage

-Spatial data classification in GIS involves categorizing geographic information into distinct groups or classes based on shared characteristics.
+Spatial data classification in GIS involves categorising geographic information into distinct groups or classes based on shared characteristics or attributes.
+Each class can be assigned a distinct symbol or colour.
 This process enhances the organization and interpretation of spatial data.

 The attributes of geospatial data are stored in a specific column within the attribute table.
 Essentially, we choose a column containing the specific characteristics of interest, allowing QGIS to group the data based on these selected attributes.